oloapinivad/MiLES/README.md

 	Figures are extremely basic: they can be produced in pdf, png and eps format.

 The simplest way to run **MiLES** is executing in bash environment "./wrapper_miles.sh".
-Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use can be specified at this stage.
+Options as seasons, which EOFs compute, reference dataset or file output format as well as the map projection to use: here below a list of the commands that can be set up
+- "std_clim" -> 1 to use standard ERAI 1979-2014 climatology, 0 for custom comparison.
+- "seasons" -> specify one or more of the 4 standard seasons using 3 characters
+- "tele" -> "NAO" and "AO" for standard EOFs over North Atlantic and Northern Hemisphere.
+Custorm regions can be specifieds as "lon1_lon2_lat1_lat2".
+- "output_file_type" -> pdf, eps or png figures format
+- "map_projection" -> set "no" for standard plot (fast).
+Use "azequalarea" for polar plots.
+All projection from mapproj R package are supported. can be specified at this stage.
 All the chain of scripts will be executed as a sequence.
 You can comment the script you do not need.